mllam/neural-lam/README.md

 * `--load`: Path to model checkpoint file (`.ckpt`) to load parameters from
 * `--n_example_pred`: Number of example predictions to plot during evaluation.
 * `--ensemble_size`: Number of ensemble members to sample (for Graph-EFM)
+* `--eval_leads`: Lead times in the future to evaluate for, in 6h time steps

 **Note:** While it is technically possible to use multiple GPUs for running evaluation, this is strongly discouraged if using a batch size > 1.
 If using multiple devices the `DistributedSampler` will replicate some samples to make sure all devices have the same batch size, meaning that evaluation metrics will be unreliable.
 This issue stems from PyTorch Lightning.
 See for example [this draft PR](https://github.com/Lightning-AI/torchmetrics/pull/1886) for more discussion and ongoing work to remedy this.